 Master’s students in Visual Arts Administration are preparing to hold positions and leadership roles within museums, auction houses, galleries and other cultural institutions.
 Master’s students have completed internships at large and small local and regional museums and galleries, artist studios, publishing houses, and other sites.

-Visual Arts Administration: ARVA-GE 2302 Internship in Art (0-6 credits)
+Visual Arts Administration: ARVA-GE 2302 Internship in Art (1-6 credits)

 Course description: Individual internships in New York City with major artists, notable museums, distinguished galleries, art publishers, and art organizations under the guidance of a sponsor at the host institution.
 Students also work closely with the internship coordinator to assess their progress and define learning goals.
 Internships must be approved by the internship coordinator and academic adviser in advance and students must register by the drop/add deadline.

-Students receive weekly emails through the Department listserv with current Internships and Jobs in the Arts.
-These are people that have contacted us and these tend to be for the immediate future.
-These emails will provide some wonderful opportunities but by no means are they the only way to find an internship.
-Use your imagination and meet with the Internships Coordinator for ideas.
-Visit the selected listing of internship sponsors on our website.
+Students receive the weekly Barney Arts Digest, which includes a list of current internships and jobs in the arts.
+These are people who have contacted us, and these tend to be for the immediate future.
+These emails will provide some wonderful opportunities, but by no means are they the only way to find an internship.
+You may meet with the Internships Coordinator for ideas.

 Jing Cheng, Class of 2021